ioBroker/ioBroker.socket-classes/README.md

 * callback *(function)*: `function (error, files)`, where `files` is array of `{fileName: `log/hostname/transport/file`, size: 123}`

 ### <a name="delstate_a"></a>delState(id, callback)
 Delete state.
-Corresponding object will be deleted too.
+The corresponding object will be deleted too.
 * id *(string)*: state ID
 * callback *(function)*: `function (error)`

 ### <a name="cmdexec_a"></a>cmdExec(host, id, cmd, callback)
-Execute shell command on host/controller.
+Execute the shell command on host/controller.
 Following response commands are expected: ´cmdStdout, cmdStderr, cmdExit´
 * host *(string)*: host name, like 'system.host.raspberrypi'
 * id *(string)*: session ID, like `Date.now()´.
 This session ID will come in events `cmdStdout, cmdStderr, cmdExit`
 * cmd *(string)*: command
 * callback *(function)*: `function (error)`

 ### <a name="eventsthreshold_a"></a>eventsThreshold(isActive)
-Used only for admin to limit number of events to front-end.
+Used only for admin to the limited number of events to front-end.
 * isActive *(boolean)*: if true, then events will be limited

 ### <a name="getratings_a"></a>getRatings(update, callback)